naat

 WINS

-• Skye And Kyle Against Tolls (SKAT), who fought tolls on the Skye bridge from its opening in 1995, eventually won and the tolls were removed at the end of 2004.
+• Skye And Kyle Against Tolls (SKAT), who had fought tolls on the Skye bridge from its opening in 1995, eventually won and the tolls were removed at the end of 2004.

-• Edinburgh had a long pro Tolls aka "congestion charge" campaign which marshalled massive financial resources for a referendum which was biased towards a Yes vote.
-Despite this the result of the "Toll Poll" in February 2005 was "no" by three to one.
+• Edinburgh had a long pro Tolls aka "congestion charge" campaign which marshalled massive financial resources for a "referendum" which was biased towards a Yes vote.
+Despite this the result of the "Toll Poll" in February 2005 was "NO" by three to one.

 • The Government in July 2006 abandoned their proposal for another M6 Toll or "Expressway".
 There had been opposition from those opposed to any road building, but we believe that we made the bankers realise that a tolled road was too big a risk because of public opposition to the concept of tolls.